Previous dayMarch 28, 2026Next day

 1.8 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.2 earthquake 37 km SSW of False Pass, Alaska with origin time 18:40 UTC on March 28, 2026.
+This magnitude 2.2 event was detected 37 km SSW of False Pass, Alaska on March 28, 2026, with origin time 18:40 UTC.
 At a depth of just 1.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 54.548°, -163.636°.
+The epicenter is at 54.548°, -163.636°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28